How do I get ING's additional Savings Maximiser variable rate?

 Grace Period

-All Personal Term Deposits that roll over benefit from a 'grace period' of 7 calendar days, starting from the maturity date.
+All Personal Term Deposits that roll over include a 7 calendar day grace period, starting from the maturity date.

 How do I activate my Visa Debit or Credit Card?